HedvigInsurance/racoon/apps/store/README.md

 - `Hedvig-ShopSessionID`: The ID of the current shop session, used for debugging purposes.
 - `Hedvig-Language`: Java Locale code (e.g. `ca-ES`), used for API localisation including error messages.
-- `Hedvig-Device-ID`: A unique ID for the current device.

-  > :warning: What are we using this for? 🤔

 - `Authorization`: Bearer token for the currently authenticated user.